 Laguna Beach has excellent beaches of course, but you can also explore Crystal Cove State Park, where you’ll find beautiful coastal scenery and colorful water.

-The city is an artist’s haven too, and there a large number of galleries, as well as regular art and music festivals which are held all through the year.
+The city is an artist’s haven too, and there are a large number of galleries, as well as regular art and music festivals that are held all through the year.

 Our Top Recommended Tours: